TharunSree/Java-P-C/Writerside/topics/Method-Overloading.md

 }
 ```

-4. Circle: The method takes one double parameter (the radius of the circle) and returns the area of the circle.
+4. **Circle**: The method takes one double parameter (the radius of the circle) and returns the area of the circle.

 ```Java
 double calculateArea(double radius) {